 Being in Voice

-Expressive Voice, Voice of the Clown (your playful voice),The Acting Class, Dr Shakespeare, Archetypes and the Actor, How to Acquire Accents, Vocal Gym, Love to Sing!
+Intro to Voice & Speech training, Expressive Voice, Voice of the Clown (your playful voice),The Acting Class, Dr Shakespeare, Archetypes and the Actor, How to Acquire Accents, Vocal Gym, Love to Sing!
 (Hate to be Heard?)

 International Drama Academy, Southend (Vocal Gym); Fife College Diploma in Physical Theatre (Clown); E15 Acting School BA World Performance (Archetypes & Text); Qld Narrating Service (voice over/narration); VASTA Conference 2012 (Early Learning and Voice Training); Shakespeare Globe NZ National Schools Production Week (Shakespeare performance), Arizona State University (Archetypes & Text), Studio5, Brooklyn NY (Archetypes & Text); Playback Theatre, Brisbane (intro to Voice); Fusion Festival, QUT/UQ (acting); Edinburgh Youth Theatre (acting); Cumbernauld Youth Theatre (acting); Mascot Youth Theatre (Bellshill) (acting); Drama Worker for Port Glasgow Association of Tenants’ Groups (you name it); Columbia (USA) Festival ‘Homecoming Project’ community workshops